 Contingency amounts are built into the budget already.
 Risk is substantially mitigated here because it is a smaller project, and the architect has done a very comprehensive design with contingency in mind.
-The architect (Yugon Kim of TKSP x IKD) was chosen for his impeccable track record of cost control.
-Of the 12 similar projects, final costs came in on average within one percent of the estimates (with no one project varying more than 1.5%).

-16. Will the space provide opportunities for school-aged children, individually or in groups, (K-12) to work on projects, ask questions, and receive guidance?
-We will continue our longstanding practice of working with schools, other organizations, and constituents of Sherborn for research, genealogy and other requests and inquiries.

-17. Doesn't this violate the anti-aid amendment?
+- 16. Will the space provide opportunities for school-aged children, individually or in groups, (K-12) to work on projects, ask questions, and receive guidance?
+We will continue our longstanding practice of working with schools, other organizations, and constituents of Sherborn for research, genealogy and other requests and inquiries. - 17.
+Doesn't this violate the anti-aid amendment?
 Shouldn't we have a lawyer look at it?
 This is the Town's project in Town space.
 It is open to all residents of the town just like the library is.
 The SHS is an agent of the Town which ensures proper stewardship of the town's history and provides public access to its records.
 Town Counsel has already addressed this issue and believes we are in compliance.